 The BH Cosmetics Opalescent Palette really caught

-BH Cosmetics has thrown out some fire products recently and I always see a lot of positive reviews about the brand, so I couldn’t wait to try the Opalescent Palette.
+BH Cosmetics has launched some fire products recently and I always see a lot of positive reviews about the brand, so I couldn’t wait to try the Opalescent Palette.

 At a first glance, I like the overall packaging.
-I’m not in love with it and I think the front is a bit crazy, but it’s pretty, eye-catching and very different to other palettes in my collection.
+I’m not in love with it and I think the design is a bit chaotic, but it’s pretty, eye-catching and very different to other eyeshadow palettes in my collection.

 It comes with a nice big mirror on the inside, which is really important to me.
-Some of the more expensive brands don’t put mirrors inside their eyeshadow palettes and this is a massive no-no for me.
+Some of the more expensive brands don’t put mirrors inside their eyeshadow palettes and this is a massive no-no for me as it makes travelling with them less appealing.
 So good job BH Cosmetics on that front.

 But most importantly, when I opened the palette, I loved every single shade.
-There isn’t one in the palette that I dislike, they’re all beautiful.
-A lot of palettes I have contain shades I’m not fussed about or wouldn’t wear, but this one ticks all the boxes.
+There isn’t one shade in the palette that I dislike.
+They’re all beautiful.
+A lot of palettes I own contain shades I’m not fussed about or wouldn’t wear, but this one ticks all the boxes.

 Fave shades so far:

-After an initial look at the Opalescent Palette, I went on to swatch the different shades.
+After an initial look at the Opalescent Palette, I went on to swatch the shades.

-I’ll be honest guys, there’s a pretty substantial variation between the quality of the shades in the palette.
+I’ll be honest guys, there’s major variation between the quality of the shades in the palette.

 I found all of the lighter mattes, as well as some of the other mattes, to be lacking in pigmentation.
-I really couldn’t seem to get much colour out and it looked very washy.
-I’d actually say that the quality of these mattes were clearly cheap.
+They looked patchy and very washy.
+I’d actually say that the quality of these mattes was clearly cheap.

 You can particularly see that the shades Bright, Alluring, Grace, Dainty and Stunner were chalky.
-I had to keep putting my finger in the eyeshadow pans and still, nothing came out.
+I had to keep putting my finger in the eyeshadows to get even a half-decent swatch.

 However, with most of the darker mattes, the pigmentation seemed to be better.
 I definitely wouldn’t say amazing, particularly when you compare them to Morphe palettes (which are a similar price), but there was more to work with.

 To make up for this, though, the shimmer shades were incredible.
-Really pigmented, really buttery, really beautiful.
-They were very creamy and I loved every single shimmer shade.
+Pigmented, buttery, beautiful.
+They were very creamy and I loved every single shimmer.